 These scammers strike when you’re using an ATM.
 Someone approaches a tourist while he or she is using the cash machine and offers to help.
 They might offer to translate the text on the screen or try to convince you that they know how to get around the bank fees.

-Everyone wants to access free public Wi-Fi while business generally want to avoid people stealing their bandwith.
+Everyone wants to access free public Wi-Fi while businesses generally want to avoid people stealing their bandwidth.
 That’s why many a tourist gets excited when they encounter an open Wi-Fi spot.
-However, those people are in danger of falling into one of the most high tech tourist scams.
+However, those people are in danger of falling into one of the highest tech tourist scams.
 Hackers set up networks in tourist hot spots so that they could steal the data of clueless travelers.

 Diligence is needed to avoid this scam.
 Always ask the hotel, restaurant and even airport staff which Wi-Fi network is the official one.
 An unlocked connection might be tempting – especially if the alternative involves jumping through the hoops to register or enter a complicated password – but it’s better to be safe than sorry.